oracle-samples/oracle-db-examples/java/jdbc/WebLogicServer_Servlet/Readme.md

 # Steps to compile the Java Servlet

 * **Update build.xml**: Download the `build.xml` present in this repository.
-Update the path of the WebLogic Server to point to the location where you have installed WebLogic Server.
+Update WLS_HOME to point to the location where WebLogic Server is installed.
-* **Create a Datasource in WebLogicServer**: Assuming that WebLogic Server is setup.
-Create an Oracle Datasource through the admin console.
-Refer to the blog for more details ["Create and Deploy a Java Servlet using WebLogic Server"](https://blogs.oracle.com/dev2dev/create-and-deploy-a-java-servlet-using-weblogic-server-wls)
+* **Create a Datasource in WebLogicServer**: Create an Oracle Datasource through the admin console.
+Refer to the blog for more details ["Create and Deploy a Java Servlet using WebLogic Server"](https://blogs.oracle.com/dev2dev/create-and-deploy-a-java-servlet-using-weblogic-server-wls).
+Let us call this datasource as `orcljdbc_driver`
-* **WebLogic Server**: Download and install the WebLogic Server v12.2.0.1.0 from this path.
+* **Update JDBCSample_Servlet**: Download the `JDBCSample_Servlet` from this repository and make sure you are using the correct name of the Oracle datasource created through admin console. i.e., `orcljdbc_driver`
+* **Create the war file**: Go to the location where the `build.xml` is located.
+Execute the command `ant` that will compile and also create the `JDBCSample.war` file in the `dist` folder.

 # Steps to deploy and run the Java Servlet